Manifold Sampling for Optimizing Nonsmooth Nonconvex Compositions: Manifold Sampling for Piecewise-Smooth Compositions

+\item[{\bf \linerefa{update_models}:}] Depending on the means of model building being employed, one \emph{may} want to incorporate the function values $F(x^k+s^k)$ computed in this inner iteration into the models $m_k^{F_i}$.
+So long as the updated models $m_k^{F_i}$ satisfy \assref{flmodels}, as stated in this line of the algorithm, this will not affect convergence.

-and each time \linerefa{grow_Zk} is visited, the cardinality of $\mathbb{A}(\mathbb{Z}^k)$ will be increased by at least one.
-In the worst case, the indices of all selection functions in $\Hdef$ must be added to $\mathbb{Z}^k$ before $\rho_k$ can be calculated. \item[\linerefa{grow_delta}:] By \eqref{eq:nonincreasing_sequence} and the updating of $\Delta_{k+1}$ on successful iterations, all points evaluated by \algref{manifoldsampling} are in the set $\cLmax$ as defined in~\eqref{eq:cLmaxdef}.\footnote{ This claim assumes that any additional points evaluated during model construction in \linerefa{build_models} are also in $\cLmax$.
+\item[\linerefa{grow_delta}:] By \eqref{eq:nonincreasing_sequence_C_nonzero}, \eqref{eq:nonincreasing_sequence_C_zero}, and the updating of $\Delta_{k+1}$ on successful iterations, all points evaluated by \algref{manifoldsampling} are in the set $\cLmax$ as defined in~\eqref{eq:cLmaxdef}.\footnote{ This claim assumes that any additional points evaluated during model construction in \linerefa{build_models} are also in $\cLmax$.
 Allowing for points outside of $\cLmax$ is straightforward, provided the functions are defined wherever they are evaluated. }

 \item[Acceptable iterations:] Because any acceptable iteration satisfies \linerefa{acceptabilityCheck}, acceptable iterations occur when $\Delta_k<\eta_2\|\nabla m_k^f(x^k)\| = \eta_2 \| g^k \|$.
 That is, acceptable iterations occur when the norm of the master model gradient is sufficiently large relative to $\Delta_k$.
-On acceptable iterations
+On acceptable iterations,

 \item[Successful iterations:] Successful iterations are acceptable iterations for which $\rho_k>\eta_1$ and $x^{k+1}\gets x^k+s^k$.
-Note that on every successful iteration, both the gradient of the linearization, $d^k$, is represented in $\cop{\mathbb{D}^k}$ and the decrease condition in~\eqref{eq:fraction_cauchy_decrease} is satisfied by $s^k$.
+Note that on every successful iteration, the gradient of the linearization, $d^k$, is represented in $\cop{\mathbb{D}^k}$ and the decrease condition in~\eqref{eq:fraction_cauchy_decrease} is satisfied by $s^k$.

 \end{description}